 Pittsburgh is fortunate to be home to several businesses and institutions designed to help teach you a new skill, and many of these make great gifts!

-There are food courses, like themed lessons at Chop, Wok, and Talk or piergoi making at S&D Polish Deli.
+There are food courses, like themed lessons at Chop, Wok, and Talk or Sweetwater Center for the Arts.
 Glass blowing lessons at the Pittsburgh Glass Center.
 Art lessons at the Society of Contemporary Craft.
 Dance lessons at a number of local dance studios.
 The list goes on and on!

 Prices range from under $20 to $75+ depending on the course.